• About Us

 How do I check the status of my UMID card application?

 You can check the status of your card application by logging in to your My.SSS account and going to MEMBER INFO > UMID/SSS ID Details.
-You may also call the SSS hotline 8920-6401 local 5714 or email [email protected].
+You may also call the SSS hotline 8920-6401 local 5714 or email sss_id@sss.gov.ph.

 Wrapping Up

-There’s no doubt that the UMID or SSS ID card is one of the most respected and recognizable identification cards in the Philippines, one that deserves the title of a universal ID.
 With the introduction of the National ID, the UMID card can no longer claim sole ownership of that title, but it’s still worth getting because of its widespread acceptance and name recognition as a valid ID.
 Not to mention that it’s your passport to all the services and benefits of the SSS.

 Should you have any questions and concerns about the UMID or SSS ID, don’t hesitate to reach out to the SSS by calling (02) 8920-6401 or the toll-free hotline 1-800-10-2255777 (1-800-10-CALLSSS).